Teach English in Korea – Get ready for the adventure of a life time!

 No!
 Recruiters submit your documents to many schools in Korea.
 If you are working with many recruiters, your documents will get submitted to the same school from multiple resources.
 The employer will consider your application as spam and it will be disregarded.
 We only work with candidates who work exclusively with us to avoid any problems.

-2. Do I need a university degree to teach in Korea?
+2. Do I need a university degree to teach English in Korea?

 3. Do I have to be a citizen of an English speaking country to teach English in Korea?